dustinpfister/blog_posts/_posts/js-playing-with-particles-js.md

 <!-- more -->

 ## 1 - particles js basics

+The particles js project is a client side javaScript project, but it can still be installed via npm.
+It is an older project that as of this writing appears to no longer be supported.
+However just because an older project is not longer supported that does not mean that it no longer works.
+It also does not mean that there might even be anything wrong with it.

+In this post I will not just be giving a simple particles js example, but will also be going over a simple static server script that will work with nodejs also in the process.
+You do not need to bother with this script assuming that you have another means to host particles js, and the additional code via http.

 ## 2 - Starting up a node project because of issues with file protocol.